UniversalDependencies/docs/workgroups/expletives.md

 * English:
   * There has been talk that the night curfew might be implemented again. (expletive "there")
 * Finnish:
-  * ajatus oli sekö, että aloitetaan kysymyksistä? (expletive pronoun marked as Clitic=Ko "sekö", transl. "the idea was to start asking questions?")
+  * According to Holmberg and Nikanne (2002), Finnish has obligatory expletives in at least existential and extraposition constructions.
+However, the `expl` relation is only used in Finnish-FTB.
+    * Se oli paska homma, että Jyrki loppu.
+(Translation: It was a shit thing for Jyrki to end.)
 * French:
   * Il ne se représenta pas en 1972. (expletive "se", transl.
 "He did not represent himself in 1972.")
 * Galician: